nolar/kopf/docs/continuity.rst

     as they may contain the Kopf's finalizers in ``metadata.finalizers``, and Kubernetes blocks the deletion until all finalizers are removed.
     If the operator is not running, the finalizers will never be removed.
-    See: :ref:`finalizers-blocking-deletion` for a workaround.
+    See: :ref:`finalizers-blocking-deletion` for a work-around.